shoelace-style/localize/README.md

 import en from '../translations/en.ts';
 import es from '../translations/es.ts';

-registerTranslation(en, es); // Can also be done outside of the component or on demand
+registerTranslation(en, es); // Translations can also be loaded outside of the component and/or on demand

 @customElement('my-element')
 @localize()